Couples Counselling

 First Session

-Our first session is a space for us to meet together and begin exploring what has brought you here.
+Our first session is a space for us to meet and begin exploring what has brought you here.
 And we will get a sense of whether this feels like the right fit for both of you.

 How the Process of Counselling Unfolds